nuuuwan/news_lk3_data/README.md

 The leader of Samagi Jana Balawegaya (SJB) leader made this remark while addressing the adjournment debate on the 2019 Easter Sunday terror attacks, currently taking place in parliament.

-Denying claims stating that he would not contest the presidential election, Premadasa asserted that he would run for presidency.
+Denying claims stating that he would not contest the presidential election, Premadasa highlighted that he, in fact, intends to run for the presidency.

 The opposition leader also gave an undertaking to implement proper action under a future SJB government to serve justice to the victims of the devastating suicide bombings detonated on 21 April 2019.